fly-hiring/platform-challenge/README.md

 - You can use our test echo server for app backends: https://tcp-echo.fly.dev
 - You can use netcat to test your proxy `echo "hello" | nc -N -4 localhost 6300`
+- You can run a dev server on Fly.io if you don't have access to a Linux machine for the eBPF part.

 Have fun!